ed0sh/PoliTo-OS161-Project/README.md

 Segments are defined in the first - and now the only - complete read of the ELF file inside the `load_elf(...)`.

 The `as_define_region(...)` is responsible for correctly setting the previously defined fields, but only for *data* and *code*.<br>
-The stack segment insted is created by calling `as_define_stack(...)` from `runprogram(...)`.
+The stack segment instead is created by calling `as_define_stack(...)` from `runprogram(...)`.

 The entire segment linked list is deallocated together with the process address space by calling `segments_destroy_linked_list(...)` inside `as_destroy(...)`.

 ## Address space
-A basic implementation of the process address space would simply require the three program main segments, but in order to support on-demand page loading some other structures are required.
+A basic implementation of the process address space would simply require the three program main segments, but other structures are needed to implement on-demand page loading.

 ### Data structure
 We chose to entirely reinvent the previously specified `struct addrspace` starting from scratch.